vlavorini/kneefinder/README.md

 ![clustering_data](/imgs/sagitta.png?raw=true "Knee searching method")

-Note that this methodology is simpler with respect to other methods (no parameters required), so easier to use in an automated process.
+This methodology is simpler with respect to other methods: no parameters are required, so it's easier to use in automated processes.

 ### Robustness
 Since this tool does not rely on any assumption on the curve shape,